 - Placement of penile implant

-Any patient or survivor experiencing side effects related to cancer, its treatment or prevention, that affect their sexual life.
+Any patient or survivor whose sexual life is affected by side effects related to cancer, its treatment or prevention.

 Make an Appointment

-Talk to your Roswell Park physician or anyone on your care team about a referral to the Mens Sexual Health Clinic, or call patient access yourself at 1-800-ROSWELL.
+Ask your Roswell Park physician or anyone on your care team for a referral to the Men's Sexual Health Clinic, or call Patient Access at 1-800-ROSWELL.